JessaTehCrow/VRC_control/README.md

 **Note:**
 ***You will have to login to the ngrok services to use it.
 It is free and can have it running indefinitely.
 However, you can only run 1 instance of it per account: [ngrok setup](ngrok_setup.md)***

-Once you have finished with the [ngrok setup](ngrok_setup.md), you can open the ngrok exe and type `ngrok tcp 80` to open port 80 to others (which is what we need now).
+Once you have finished with the [ngrok setup](ngrok_setup.md), you can open the ngrok exe and type `ngrok http 80` to open port 80 to others (which is what we need now).

 Once your session has started, you can share the url with other people.
-Replace `tcp://` with `http://`
 ![](images/ngrok.png)

-Where in this case the url would be `http://5.tcp.eu.ngrok.io:13218` *(This will not be your url.
+Where in this case the url would be `https://aa9d-2001-1c00-513-5800-40a1-2d5c-d1c6-77f8.eu.ngrok.io` *(This will not be your url.
 Yours is different)*

 And you can send this url to other people so they can access it too.